PolarisMusic/Polaris/Polaris Planning/01-smart-contract-md.md

         // Log event for off-chain indexers
         emit_anchor_event(author, type, hash, anchor_id, g.x);
     }
     /**
-     * Attest to the validity of an anchored event
+     * Attest to the validity of a user account
-     * Used by trusted attestors to verify high-value submissions
+     * Used after daily stand-up meetings to verify the validity of user accounts.
-     *
+     * Verifying the validity of the user accounts allows the users to claim their tokens.
+     * Until they verify their account, the tokens they've earned are staked to a random group.
-     * @param attestor - Account doing the attestation (must be authorized)
+     * @param attestor - Account doing the attestation (must be authorized account)
-     * @param tx_hash - Hash of the event being attested
+     * @param attested_user - name of the user being attested
      * @param type - The event type being attested (must match anchor) */
     ACTION attest(name attestor, checksum256 tx_hash, uint8_t type) {